A Deep Dive into Transmission Line Modeling with RLGC Parameters

 An short stub where $Z_l=0$

-Note that $Z$ is the characteristic impedance of the transmission line, and $Z_0$ is the characteristic impedance of the measurement system.
+Note on Notation: For clarity, we will use $Z_c$ to represent the characteristic impedance of the transmission line itself and $Z_0$ to represent the port impedance of the measurement system (typically 50 Ω).

 Direct Simulation